Wednesday, April 29, 2009

 The Prime Minister said Advani had played a "prominent role in destruction of Babri Mosque."

+"What else has he (Advani) contributed to the national welfare?
 When he was the Home Minister, attack on Parliament took place, troops were mobilised for 12 months (on the border) and withdrawn without any reason resulting in losses to the tune of crores of rupees, Red Fort was attacked, plane was hijacked and terrorists were rewarded," the Prime Minister recalled.

 Singh also said that Advani, as Home Minister, had "presided over massacres in Gujarat (in 2002)."